diberry/presentation-github-action/presentation.md

 ```

 **Script:**
-"Let me be very clear about the requirements for local GitHub Actions development.
-Docker Desktop is absolutely required - nektos/act cannot function without it because it uses Docker containers to simulate the GitHub runner environments.
-Make sure Docker Desktop is installed and running before attempting to use act.
-Since you're already working with GitHub repositories, I'm assuming GitHub CLI is available in your environment - either through Dev Containers or local installation.
-The most reliable way to get nektos/act running is through the GitHub Local Actions extension by Sanula Ganepola.
-This extension not only installs act for you but also provides a seamless interface for running and debugging workflows locally.
-The extension handles the heavy lifting and provides clear prompts when act needs to be installed, but remember - Docker Desktop must be running first.
-This approach eliminates the common installation issues we see with manual setups, but Docker remains the foundational requirement."
+"Let's talk about prerequisites for local GitHub Actions development.
+You need three things: VS Code as your development environment with the GitHub Local Actions extension, GitHub CLI for easier authentication and act installation, and Docker Desktop - this is critical.
+Why Docker?
+Because GitHub Actions run inside containers in the cloud.
+When nektos/act tests locally, it runs those same Docker images on your machine, mirroring production exactly.
+The extension handles container configuration complexity, but Docker must be installed and running.
+This setup gives you a complete local environment matching GitHub's cloud infrastructure.
+Now, if you're using this repository's dev container, you're in luck - nektos/act is already pre-installed and configured.
+You just need to install the VS Code extension and you're ready to go."

 **Time: 3 minutes**